Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Introduction, motivation and synopsis. The model

-\begin{remark} Theorem ~\ref{th:2.4} provides the \textbf{physical} justification of \eqref{(2.19.2)}: regeneration of the unstable state from the decay products, a purely quantum mechanical virtual process, depending, in addition, on the \textbf{field-theoretic nature of the model}.
-Indeed, either of the two options in definition ~\ref{def:2.3}, depends on the \textbf{interaction} term \eqref{(1.5.3)}, because, if $H$, in \eqref{(1.5.1)}, is replaced by the free Hamiltonian $H_{0}$ in \eqref{(1.5.2)}, it is immediately seen that none of the options in definition ~\ref{def:2.3} holds: both $S(t)$ and $\bar{S}(-t^{'})$ are identically zero for all $t,t^{'} \ge 0$.

-The forthcoming theorem ~\ref{th:3.1} demonstrates that the above assertion remains true for the whole domain of asymptotic values of the time variable, because the correction term corresponding to \eqref{(2.19.2)}, is there shown to be $O(\frac{1}{t})$.
-In contrast, the behavior for large times of the return probability amplitude associated to the limiting state $\Phi_{2}$, given by theorem ~\ref{th:2.1}, if it were determined by the free Hamiltonian, would be
+\begin{remark} For $t$ sufficiently large, the term on the l.h.s. of \eqref{(2.10.2)} must become arbitrarily close to one, due to the last statement of Theorem ~\ref{th:2.1}, for some given $h$ which may, however, depend on $t$.
+Since $(\exp(-itH_{0}) \Phi_{1}, \Phi_{2}(h)) = 0$ for all $h \in L^{2}(\mathbf{R}^{3})$, this means that the interaction $H_{I}$ does not vanish asymptotically in time, as happens in potential theory for short-range potentials.
+The expectation value of the free evolution on a decay-product state,

 the latter being the relativistic scalar product for the photon wave-functions: this corresponds to the correction term found in (\cite{Nussenzveig}, \cite{DaNu}, \cite{Dav}), and there claimed to be a consequence of causality.
+If the usual scalar product is used, one obtains $O(t^{-3})$ instead.
+In both cases, it does not agree with the correction term $O(t^{-1})$ found in the forthcoming theorem 2.1.
 The asymptotic behavior of the return probability amplitude differs, therefore, qualitatively from that found in potential theory, where it is indeed due to the free evolution, i.e., $O(t^{-3/2})$ in three dimensions, whenever the potential falls off at least as fast as $|\vec{x}|^{-1-\epsilon}$, for some $\epsilon > 0$, as $|\vec{x}| \to \infty$, i.e., faster than Coulomb, see \cite{RSIII}.
+Summarizing: regeneration of the unstable state from the decay products explains the fact that the interaction does not vanish for large times, which, on the other hand, implies that the correction term $c(t)$ in theorem 1.2 is not due to the spreading of free photon wave packets, as is the case in potential theory \cite{FGR}.
+This fact reflects the field-theoretic nature of the model.

 \end{remark}